 Their emotions also compel them to surround themselves with objects they deem beautiful.
 This also includes people and creatures who they may desire the company of.
 They’re not below using their magic to obtain what they want.
 I love this take on elves as it relates them a bit more towards dragons and their hoards of gold and precious items.

-Each of the four eladrin aspects have a different outward appearance as well as emotional state.
+Each of the four eladrin aspects has a different outward appearance as well as emotional state.
 Winter eladrin are sad and bitter.
 They emanate an aura of sadness and literal cold as their spirits and bodies weep.
 While an eladrin is in their winter aspect they have the ability to cast magic spells revolving around controlling the air around them and unleash blasts of cold elemental damage.

-The Winter Eladrin’s Stats and Abilities
+Winter Eladrin’s Stats and Abilities

 The statblock for the winter eladrin can be found on page 197 of Mordenkainen’s Tome of Foes.

 HP: 127 (17d8 + 51)

 STR: 11 (+0)